 If you would like to become involved in the program, please contact Jo Davies (BANC) on 47877770.

 Books for East Timor

-Jo has been working with Margaret Hamilton (Pinereloo) to encourage the children from Upper Mountain Schools to create books for Biblioteka Emera in Timor Leste.
+Jo Davies has been working with Margaret Hamilton (Pinerolo) to encourage the children from Upper Mountain Schools to create books for Biblioteka Emera in Timor Leste.
 The children create and design their own story books which are translated, printed, bound and sent to the new library in East Timor.